Frederic R. Harris: Civilian engineering career

+Notable patents

+Harris was responsible for a number of innovative designs in floating dry dock engineering.
+His patent for a central buoyancy chamber (US Patent 2,291,077) led directly do his patent for a "Multiple Unit Floating Dry Dock (US Patent 2,379,904, April 1943) that was the basis for the U.S. Navy's Advanced Base Sectional Docks (ABSD, or later, AFDB) used in World War II.

 Collecting interests

 Harris was famous for his collection of Hawaii postage stamps.
 Along with Henry Albert Meyer, William J. Davey, John K. Bash and others. he co-authored Hawaii, Its Stamps and Postal History in 1948.
 In addition to his Hawaii collection, Harris had created world-class collections of stamps of Ceylon and Italian States.

 Philatelic activity

 Harris was a founder and trustee of the Philatelic Foundation, and, at the time of his death, he was serving as president and expert.
 Harris was also the chairman of the Directing Committee for the 1936 Third International Philatelic Exhibition (TIPEX) and chairman of the 1947 Centenary International Stamp Exhibition (CIPEX).

 Honors and awards

 Admiral Harris was elected to the American Philatelic Society Hall of Fame in 1950.

+Harris was awarded an Honorary Doctor of Engineering degree by the Stevens Institute in 1921.

+Awarded the Navy Cross for exceptionally meritorious service in a duty of great responsibility as Chief of the Bureau of Yards and Docks, World War I.